optofinancial/LlamaBot/README.md

 ALTER DEFAULT PRIVILEGES IN SCHEMA public GRANT ALL ON TABLES TO langgraph_user;
 "

+# 6 - (Optional): if you want to use Playwright in your workflows:, npm install playwright
+npm init playwright@latest

-# 6 — Navigate to backend and run it
+# 7 — Navigate to backend and run it
 cd backend
 uvicorn app:app --reload
 ```